Is Anxiety Getting In The Way Of Your Ability To Enjoy Life?

 Anxiety Treatment At Spectrum Connections Therapy Is Customized To Meet The Needs Of Each Client

 It’s often hard to notice that anxiety is disrupting life until symptoms become so intense that they’re unbearable.
 The goal of counseling, then, is to get in front of your anxiety so that you can minimize the control that it has over your stress response and decision-making.
-Working with our therapists, you can find out if you have an anxiety disorder and learn effective strategies for coping and calming your nervous system.
+Working with us you can find out if you have an anxiety disorder and learn effective strategies for coping and calming your nervous system.

-As appropriate, we also incorporate exposure therapy into anxiety treatment.
+As appropriate, we will also incorporate exposure therapy into anxiety treatment.
 This method involves systematically exposing you to your fears in a way that helps you to neutralize the dread and excessive worry you feel when triggered.

 Even though anxiety makes life feel uncertain and uncomfortable, overcoming your fears is possible.
 With the skills you learn in counseling, you can better tolerate discomfort, eliminate avoidance, and face your worries with confidence.

 Maybe You’re Interested In Working With An Anxiety Disorder Specialist, But You’re Not Sure If Therapy Is Right For You…

 How do I know the difference between normal worries and an anxiety disorder?